 top of page

-We decided to move to Mexico after our May 2016 vacation and gave ourselves six months to prepare for the move, which included selling our house.
+We decided to move to Mexico after our May 2016 vacation and gave ourselves six months to prepare, which included selling our house.

 stuff logistics